 Search For Schools

-Microbiologists study a world invisible to the naked eye, a world of living microorganisms.
-Through an intersectional approach that incorporates mathematics, physics, chemistry, and genetics, microbiology is changing the world at the microscopic level.
+Microbiologists study a world of living microorganisms invisible to the naked eye.
+Microbiology is changing the world at the microscopic level through an intersectional approach that incorporates mathematics, physics, chemistry, and genetics.
 The applications of microbiology affect the water we drink, the food we eat, the medicine we take, and the consumer products we use every day.

-The Bureau of Labor Statistics (2021) projects jobs for microbiologists to increase 5 percent between 2020 and 2030, a little bit slower than the national average.
+The Bureau of Labor Statistics (2022) projects jobs for microbiologists to increase 9 percent between 2021 and 2031, on par with the national average.
 But that only paints a small part of the picture: the study of microbiology can lead to a plethora of diverse career paths, ranging from the environmental to the clinical to the industrial.

 The ten careers profiled below meet the following criteria: